Neuroimmunology

 • The episodes generally last 1 to 5 minutes, during which the patient is unresponsive or partially responsive with confusion, disorientation, and agitation. |

-Other clinical features include flushing of the skin, diaphoresis, and mydriasis.
-The heart rate rises; tachypnea and increased respiratory amplitude are common (36; 02; 26).
+Other clinical features consist of marked autonomic activation, including flushing of the skin, diaphoresis, and mydriasis.
+The heart rate rises; tachypnea and increased respiratory amplitude are common (02; 33).

 The patient may feel anxious, fearful, or terrified and is generally inconsolable until the intense agitation dissipates.
 A sense of respiratory oppression or of doom or impending death may accompany the episode.
-As the patient calms down at the end of the episode, sleep follows easily, and the episodes usually do not occur more than once per night (36).
+As the patient calms down at the end of the episode, sleep follows easily, and the episodes usually do not occur more than once per night.
+Sleep-related violence during disorders of arousal episodes or potentially harmful behaviors, which are rare in childhood, could appear in adults (26).

-Sleep terror episodes can be precipitated by fever, sleep deprivation, or the use of central nervous system depressant medications (26).
+Sleep terror episodes can be precipitated by fever, sleep deprivation, unusual circadian rhythms, or the use of central nervous system depressant medications (33; 14).
 Attacks can often be triggered by forced arousals in slow-wave sleep.
-Young children (1 to 4 years) with poorly controlled asthma had more sleep disruptions, including frequent sleep terrors, in comparison to children without asthma (25).
+Young children with poorly controlled sleep disorders (eg, obstructive sleep apnea) or medical conditions, such as esophageal reflux or asthma, had more sleep disruptions, including more frequent sleep terrors, than children without (14).

-In children, sleep terrors are usually benign and become less frequent with age, tending to resolve spontaneously during adolescence, perhaps because the amount of time spent in delta-wave sleep decreases with age (26).
-When sleep terror episodes include sleepwalking activity, the risk of injury is increased.
-The sleepwalking associated with sleep terrors is more vigorous and frantic than merely somnambulistic episodes; sometimes persons with sleep terrors bolt out of bed and run about frightened and confused.
+In children, sleep terrors are usually benign and become less frequent with age, tending to resolve spontaneously during adolescence, perhaps because the amount of time spent in delta-wave sleep decreases with age (33).
+When sleep terror episodes include sleepwalking activity, the risk of injuries to oneself or to others is increased due to the lack of control on the behavior and on the real environment and transient indifference to pain (17).

-A multicenter study confirmed the hypothesis that behavioral or emotional problems are surprisingly common in children and adolescents with disorders of arousal, and the severity of emotional or behavioral problems is positively correlated with the severity of the nocturnal episodes (10).
+In children and adolescents with disorders of arousal, behavioral and emotional problems are surprisingly common, and the severity of emotional or behavioral problems is positively correlated with the severity of the nocturnal episodes (11).

 A 7-year-old child presented with a 3-year history of sudden awakenings, usually 1 hour after sleep onset.
 The child’s medical history was unremarkable.
 Family history revealed that a maternal cousin had experienced sleep terror episodes in the past.
 During the episodes the patient sat up with a fearful expression and glassy eyes, vocalized, screamed, and shook; his body seemed fighting against an unknown danger.
 He was usually inconsolable, unresponsive to external stimuli, and was difficult to waken and calm.
 He had tachycardia, tachypnea, flushing of the skin, and mydriasis.
 The patient was confused and disoriented if awakened.
 Often the child might be able to provide only an indication of fear, but return to sleep might occur without achieving full waking consciousness, and morning amnesia for the whole event was the rule.
 The episodes occurred twice monthly, lasting 3 to 5 minutes; during febrile illness, they were more frequent and prolonged.
 Neurologic examination was negative.
 Based on the characteristic history, he was diagnosed with sleep terrors.
 No pharmacologic treatment was begun because the attacks did not produce harm or injury; parents and child were reassured that the episodes are generally self-limiting, decreasing in frequency, and cease during adolescence or young adulthood.